 Dr Paul Mushombe Nibhumba: Testimonial from Doctors of the World Medical Coordinator in Mali

 These events regularly cripple the country’s infrastructure, including its transportation routes and access to health services.
-In turn, this has left Madagascar’s healthcare system fragile and outdated.
+This has left Madagascar’s healthcare system fragile and outdated.
 The average life expectancy of a Madagascan is just 64 years.

 Since 2008, Doctors of the World has been actively involved in risk-reduction plans for local communities, specifically around the city of Vatomandry.
 As well as creating emergency plans, we have established a network of over 100 individuals who are trained in first aid and basic healthcare in the event of a disaster.

 Doctors of the World is currently working to improve emergency obstetric and neonatal care.
 We’ve performed over 18,000 antenatal consultations and assisted with over 10,000 births.
-Since 2014, our team has also led the NGO consortium on mother and child health in Madagascar with the aim of ensuring that the health of mothers and their children becomes a priority at healthcare centers across the country.
+Since 2014, our team has also led the NGO consortium on mother and child health in Madagascar with the aim of ensuring that SRH health becomes a priority at healthcare centers across the country.

 Whether it’s helping to build emergency planning systems or advocating for mother’s and children, our teams are committed to strengthening Madagascans’ health and livelihood across the country.

 Photography © Bruno Fert & Myleene Zizzo